Community Living flag flies at Huntsville Town Hall for inclusion in May 2022

 The town raised the flag to honour both Community Living Month 2022 and Community Living Huntsville’s 60 anniversary year.
 Festivities included speakers, community connection, Community Living-themed cupcakes by Sweet Confections Muskoka, themed cookies by Farmer’s Daughter, and coffee and tea by Starbucks Huntsville.

-Jo-Anne Demick, Director, Stakeholder Relations, for Community Living Ontario, offered congratulations on behalf of the provincial association.
+Jo-Anne Demick, a representative for Community Living Ontario, offered congratulations on behalf of the provincial association.

 “Both regionally and provincially, Community Living Huntsville is recognized as a leader for inclusive community development,” said Demick.
 “And a leader on support for people to live full and inclusive lives of their choosing.
 Thank you for all you do.”